funalab/CellCountingApp/README.md

 # CCAPP: Cell Counting Application

-This is the code for ``Direct cell counting using macro-scale smartphone images of cell aggregates.''
+This is the code for "Direct cell counting using macro-scale smartphone images of cell aggregates."
 This project is carried out in cooperation with [Funahashi lab](https://fun.bio.keio.ac.jp/) and [Takemura lab](http://www.takemura.mech.keio.ac.jp/) at Keio University.